DATAGATEWAYS/obi/README.md

 # OBI Platform

-A multifunctional system that includes a Telegram bot, AI API, web interface, and PostgreSQL database – all containerized with Docker.
+A multifunctional system that includes a Telegram bot, AI API, web interface, and PostgreSQL database – all containerized with Docker .

 ## 📦 Tech Stack